 Theology Year 2 Year 3 Year 4 Year 5 Year 6 A. Where beliefs come from Retell a narrative, story or important text from at least one religion or worldview and recognise a link with a belief Recognise different types of writing from within one text Show awareness of different sources of authority 1 and how they link with beliefs.
 Identify different types of writing and give an example of how a believer might interpret a source of authority Identify different sources of authority and how they link with beliefs.
 Give examples of different writings and different ways in believers interpret sources of authority Describe different sources of authority and how they link with beliefs.
 Describe a range of different interpretations of sources of authority and consider the reliability of these sources for a group of believers.
 Explain different sources of authority and the connections with beliefs.
 Begin to discuss the reliability and authenticity of texts that are authoritative for a group of believers.
-B. How beliefs change over time N/A Recognise that beliefs are influenced by events in the past and present Identify events in history and society which have influenced some religious and non- religious worldviews Describe how events in history and society have influenced some religious and non- religious worldviews Explain how events in history and society have influenced some religious and non-religious worldviews C. How beliefs relate to each other Recognise that some beliefs connect together and begin to talk about these connections.
-Identify some links between beliefs being studied within a religion or worldview.
-Show awareness of some of the similarities and Make clear links between different beliefs being studied within a religion or worldview.
-Identify some of the similarities and Describe the connections between different beliefs being studied and link them to sources of authority Explain connections different beliefs being studied and link them to sources of authority using theological terms differences between and within religions and worldviews. differences between and within religions and worldviews Describe some of the key theological similarities and differences between and within religions and worldviews Explain the key theological similarities and differences between and within religions and worldviews D. How beliefs shape the way believers see the world and each other Give different examples of how beliefs influence daily life Recognise ways in which beliefs might make a think about how they live their life, how they see the world in which they live and how they view others Identify ways in which beliefs might make a think about how they live their life, how they see the world in which they live and how they view others Describe ways in which beliefs shape the way view the world in which they live and how they view others Explain and discuss how beliefs shape the way view the world in which they live and how they view others
+B. How beliefs change over time N/A Recognise that beliefs are influenced by events in the past and present Identify events in history and society which have influenced some religious and non- religious worldviews Describe how events in history and society have influenced some religious and non-religious worldviews Explain how events in history and society have influenced some religious and non-religious worldviews C. Recognise that some beliefs connect together and begin to talk Identify some links between beliefs being Make clear links between different beliefs Describe the connections between different beliefs being studied and link Explain connections different beliefs being studied and link them to